laminas/laminas-form/docs/book/v3/application-integration/form-element-manager-mvc.md

 ];
 ```

-The factory `Laminas\Form\FormElementManagerFactory` uses the configuration, search for the configuration key `form_elements` and create the form element manager.
+The factory `Laminas\Form\FormElementManagerFactory` uses the configuration, searches for the configuration key `form_elements` and creates the form element manager using the discovered configuration.

 ## Learn More